Hernan4444/MyAnimeList-Database/readme.md

 * `anime.csv` contain general information of every anime (17.562 different anime) like genre, stats, studio, etc.

-* `anime_with_synopsis` containt the synopsis of all anime that not include Hentai in Genres.
+* `anime_with_synopsis` contain the synopsis of all anime that not include Hentai in Genres.

 Each dataset and description is in the [data folder](https://github.com/Hernan4444/MyAnimelist-Database/tree/master/data).